 COMMITTEE RECOMMENDATION

-The committee recommendation to Council for this report (as detailed below) was resolved by the Policy Committee at its Special meeting held on 2 April 2019.
+The committee recommendation to Council for Report CJ045-04/19 (as detailed below) was resolved by the Policy Committee at its Special meeting held on 2 April 2019.

 The committee recommendation is the same as recommended by City officers.